nirogiovanni/fbar_design_tool/README.md

 At the end of the decision-maker operations a specific solution can be chosen from the corresponding menu.

 #### b.
 Random perturbator
-The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the recommended maximum errors are of the 5% of the thickness of the piezoelectric and the top-electrode layers_).
+The random-perturbator estimates the p.d.f. of the resonance value for that specific solution considering the fabrication tolerances (_the recommended maximum errors are 5% of the thickness of the piezoelectric and the top-electrode layers_).

-As a first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
+As first specify a solution from the set returned by the decision-maker and the maximum relative error your deposition processes could have.
-Then press on the corresponding button to start Montecarlo study.
+Then press the corresponding button to start the Montecarlo study.
-At the end the cumulative distributed function and the probability density function of the resonance value will be given.
+At the end, the cumulative distribution function and the probability density function of the resonance value will be given.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 2. How to Insert New Calibration Curves